Near Bullock Creek in York County, South Carolina — The American South (South Atlantic)

 Erected 2001 by York County Historical Commission.
 (Marker Number 46-31.)

-Marker series.
-This marker is included in the South Carolina, York County Historical Commission marker series.
+Topics and series.
+This historical marker is listed in these topic lists: Forts or Castles • War, US Revolutionary.
+In addition, it is included in the South Carolina, York County Historical Commission series list.

 Other nearby markers.
 At least 10 other markers are within 10 miles of this marker, measured as the crow flies.
 Blairsville Schools (approx. 3.4 miles away); Bullock Creek Revolutionary War Monument (approx. 3˝ miles away); Bullock Creek Presbyterian Church (approx. 3.6 miles away); Dickey - Sherer House (approx. 4 miles away); First National Bank of Sharon (approx. 6˝ miles away); Town of Sharon / Sharon (approx. 6.6 miles away); Town of Sharon Stone Marker (approx. 6.6 miles away); McConnells (approx. 6.9 miles away); “Thirteen Original Colonies Bicentennial Covered Wagon Train” (approx. 7 miles away); Hickory Grove Schools (approx. 9.2 miles away).